aldipermanaetikaputra/topsis2/README.md

 # topsis2

-topsis2 is a well-tested, simple and lightweight [TOPSIS](https://en.wikipedia.org/wiki/TOPSIS) implementation with zero dependencies built with TypeScript.
+topsis2 is a well-tested, simple, and lightweight [TOPSIS](https://en.wikipedia.org/wiki/TOPSIS) implementation with zero dependencies built with TypeScript.

+[TOPSIS](https://en.wikipedia.org/wiki/TOPSIS), known as Technique for Order of Preference by Similarity to Ideal Solution, is a multi-criteria decision analysis method.
+It compares a set of alternatives based on a pre-specified criterion.

 Why topsis2? because [topsis](https://www.npmjs.com/package/topsis) already taken with no more updates, no TypeScript included, no and has unnecessary dependency.
 Therefore, topsis2 is expected to be a successor with easier, better use.